Chart Color Schemes

 The employment environment in Yarramundi - Londonderry shows above-average strength when compared nationally

-Professional & technical services are under-represented, at 3.4% compared to Greater Sydney's 11.5%.
-Local employment opportunities appear limited based on Census data analysis.
-Between September 2024 and September 2025, the labour force decreased by 3.9%, with a 3.7% decline in employment, leading to a slight fall in unemployment rate.
-In contrast, Greater Sydney saw employment growth of 2.1%.
-Statewide, NSW employment contracted by 0.03% (losing 2,260 jobs) as of 25-Nov-25, with an unemployment rate of 3.9%, favourably comparing to the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% growth over five years and 13.7% over ten years.
-Applying these projections to Yarramundi - Londonderry's employment mix suggests local employment should increase by 5.8% over five years and 12.1% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+However, professional & technical services are under-represented at 3.4%, compared to Greater Sydney's 11.5%.
+Local employment opportunities appear limited based on Census data comparing working population to resident population.
+Between September 2024 and September 2025, the labour force decreased by 3.9% alongside a 3.7% employment decline, causing unemployment to fall by 0.2 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a rise in unemployment rate of 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia indicate that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Yarramundi - Londonderry's employment mix suggests local employment should increase by 5.8% over five years and 12.1% over ten years, though this is a simple extrapolation for illustrative purposes only and does not account for localized population projections.

 Frequently Asked Questions - Employment